-We develop them in non-formal education (for example in school clubs, cultural or sports associations, music schools and other).
+We develop them in non-formal education (for example in school clubs, cultural or sports associations, music schools and others).

-We also develop all four activities in informal learning.
+We develop all four activities in informal learning.
 Informal learning is learning in everyday situations.

 Sometimes we think about literacy being the same as reading literacy.
-But reading literacy is just one of form of literacy.
+But reading literacy is just one form of literacy.